Covid 19 coronavirus: Victoria reports record number of deaths

 "People are making many sacrifices and I am grateful to all of you."

-Meanwhile Victorian Police Minister Lisa Neville said 101 fines have been handed out to Victorians for breaking virus rules in the past 24 hours.
+Victorian Police Minister Lisa Neville said 101 fines had been handed out to Victorians for breaking virus rules in the past 24 hours.

 "They are people deciding they still want to party, people who have decided they want to continue to go to brothels, decided that the gym can continue to operate and of course people who have decided to go into unrestricted areas," she said.

-She said police have been handing out face masks to people without them but have still issued some $200 on the spot fines for non-compliance, in the first 24-hours of the mandatory mask rule.
+She said police had been handing out face masks to people without them but had still issued some $200 on-the-spot fines for non-compliance, in the first 24 hours of the mandatory mask rule.

 'Better news'

-Prime Minister Scott Morrison told media that the 300 cases opposed to the 400+ cases the state has been seeing regularly over the past week, was "better news".
+Prime Minister Scott Morrison told media the 300 cases, opposed to the 400-plus cases the state has been seeing regularly over the past week, was "better news".

 "While there is some better news today out of Victoria, that is not something that we can assume will continue.